sys-bio/Libstructural/docs/libstruct_examples.rst

 .. end

 Once the model is loaded we can run the getSummary function to get the analysis result of the analyzeWithQR function.
-NOTE: when loading a model on LibStructural, the analyzeWithQR method is called implicitly.
+NOTE: when loading a model on LibStructural, analyzeWithQR is called implicitly.

 .. code:: python